-The Federal Ministry of the Interior and its executive agencies cover a broad range of tasks and activities, extending from civil protection, integration and sport funding to security.
+The Federal Ministry of the Interior, Building and Community and its executive agencies cover a broad range of tasks and activities, extending from civil protection, integration and sport funding to security.
 The many fields of activity make clear that domestic policy touches on all areas of society.